-On Windows and other non Unix-like systems, you may be unable to run the ./configure script.
+On non Unix-like systems, you may be unable to run the ./configure script.
 In this case, follow these steps.
 All the files mentioned can be found in the src/directory.

-- 1. Create jansson_config.h.
-This file has some platform-specific parameters that are normally filled in by the ./configure script: - On Windows, rename jansson_config.h.win32 to jansson_config.h. - On other systems, edit jansson_config.h.in, replacing all @variable@ placeholders, and rename the file to jansson config.h. - 2.
+- 1. Create jansson_config.h (which has some platform-specific parameters that are normally filled in by the ./configure script).
+Edit jansson_config.h.in, replacing all @variable@ placeholders, and rename the file to jansson_config.h. - 2.
 Make jansson.h and jansson_config.h available to the compiler, so that they can be found when compiling programs that use Jansson. - 3.
 Compile all the .c files (in the src/ directory) into a library file.
 Make the library available to the compiler, as in step 2.